 Public and stakeholder engagement is taking place throughout 2019.
-This work complements ongoing technical work and design, and includes:

-- targeted discussions, walking tours, and workshops with key user groups and stakeholders that are most directly impacted; and - a three-phase public engagement process including open houses, workshops, walking tours, and surveys for the broader public to share their ideas and concerns.
+This work informs ongoing design efforts and is structured around a three-phase public engagement process including open houses, workshops, walking tours, and surveys for the broader public to share their ideas and concerns.
+Throughout this engagement process, staff are also having targeted discussions with key user groups and stakeholders that are most directly impacted.

-The three phases are described below.
+The three phases of public engagement are described below.